maruf571/bayes-java-code-challenge-1/README.md

 ##  Design Decisions
-Based on the task description, I have found the pattern on the log file and created following processors to process specific data.
+- Based on the task description, I have found the pattern on the log file
+- created following processors to process specific data.
     - HeroBuyItemProcessor
     - HeroDamageProcessor
     - HeroKillProcessor
     - HeroSpellProcessor
+- LogProcessManager manage processors

-### How to add new data from log (if we want to add in future)
+### How to add new data (if we want to add in future)
 - create a new processor ex.
 FutureProcessor
 - add FutureProcessor on the log processor list